Tungsten diselenide: Potential applications

 The properties of WSe_{2} monolayers differ from those of the bulk state, as is typical for semiconductors.
 Mechanically exfoliated monolayers of WSe_{2} are transparent photovoltaic materials with LED properties.
 The resulting solar cells pass 95 percent of the incident light, with one tenth of the remaining five percent converted into electrical power.
 The material can be changed from p-type to n-type by changing the voltage of an adjacent metal electrode from positive to negative, allowing devices made from it to have tunable bandgaps.

+Superconductivity has been reported in twisted bilayer WSe_{2}, with a transition temperature of 200 mK.